All Ideas

 Exception: Upon receipt of a written request from the applicant before the date for correcting deficiencies, and for good cause shown the building official may extend, to a date certain, not exceeding 90 days, the period to cure the deficiencies identified in the notification.

-Breaking this code section down, this is saying that a project will expire if review comments are not addressed within 120 days.
-It is important to note that the 120-day clock does not begin until the full cycle of review is complete which is denoted by the project task being sent back to the applicant in ProjectDox.
-Chicago’s permit review process works in cycles.
-What this means is that, in almost all instances, project teams will have access to the majority of review comments prior to the return of the project task to the applicant, which begins the 120-day countdown.
+This code section is saying a project will expire if review comments are not addressed within 120 days.
+It is important to note that the 120 day clock does not begin until the full cycle of review is complete which is denoted by the project task being sent back to the applicant in ProjectDox.
+Typically comments will not all be issued at once; they will be provided as each discipline review is completed.
+Even if you have started to receive review comments, the 120 day clock has not yet started if there are additional reviews still pending for that review cycle.

-If a project is approaching the 120-day limitation, the Exception to Section 14A-4-410.4.1 allows for a request for an extension of up to 90 days.
+If you do have the review task and a project is approaching the 120 day limitation, the exception to Section 14A-4-410.4.1 allows for a request of an extension of up to 90 days.

 Scenario 3

-The permit has been issued but construction has not started
+The permit fee has been paid for but construction has not started.

 Section 14A-4-413.9 Suspension